dogarrowtype/vision-discord-bot/README.md

 Forked, with a few changes.
 Can be used with other openai compatible vision apis.
 Doesn't respond to dms, has a crude typing indicator, sets a status.

+Mostly undocumented.
+Has hardcoded values.
+If you intend to use this for yourself, you need to change some things manually.

 ---
 # Original Readme:
 # Vistell: A Discord Bot for the OpenAI GPT-4 Vision API